 Occasionally you’ll miss an overly worn brake pad or a sticking caliper will toast a pad to death.
 Your track pads are NOT readily available at the local autoparts store, so have spares with enough meat to get you through the rest of the weekend.
 Driving to the track?
 Bring street spares so you don’t need to worry about the ride home on overworn track pads.
 My favorite?
 Hawk DTC-60 Fronts and DTC-30 in the rear.

-Source: Last year’s pads.
+Source: Last year’s pads, they’re usually pretty eaten up but they are likely enough to do half a weekend.
 When I was tracking my Daily-Driven miata, I just kept my winter (parts store junk) pads on me in case I killed my track pads.

 Clutch slave cylinder

 This is a pretty common failure on a Miata, thankfully it’s also a very easy swap.